 Supervised clinical experience in the practical application of techniques and procedures covered in all previous PTHA courses.
-Assisting physical therapists and physical therapist assistants in treatment of patients in a variety of clinical settings.
+Assisting physical therapists in treatment of patients in a variety of clinical settings.

 PTHA 164 Pediatrics and Gerontology

 Specialized information related to the treatment of pediatric and older adult populations.